Supreme Court Judgement on Water Leakage from Upper Floor Flat

 If you observe water leakage from an upper floor flat, immediately inform the occupants of the flat above and property management.
 Take measures to contain the leakage and protect your property from further damage.

-2. Who is responsible for repairing water leakage from the upper floor flat?
+Who pays for water leakage from the upper floor flat?

 Yes, prolonged water leakage can lead to structural damage, including weakened walls, ceilings, and floors.
 It’s essential to address leakage issues promptly to prevent further deterioration and potential safety hazards.